9ae/bagel/femmenoir/v4/script.md

 ELANOR
 Didn’t know park have poisonous flowers.
 My school has field trips here all the time.
 DIANE
 They aren’t poisonous, inherently.
-The nectar of the _ is only deadly combined with the pollen of _.
+The nectar of the (flower 1) is only deadly combined with the pollen of (flower 1).
 The toxin takes about a week to build up to detrimental levels.
 ELANOR
 I’ve been waiting seven years, what’s another few days.
 DIANE